 ⇒ Electrical properties of semiconductor: semiconductors are in their neutral state behaves like poor conductors but there are some techniques to flow current through semiconductors.
 By doping semiconductor, it behaves like a conducting material and allows the current to pass through it.

 ⇒ In certain semiconductors, excited electrons can relax by emitting light instead of producing heat.
-These semiconductors are used in making of the light-emitting diode.
+These semiconductors are used in making of the light-emitting diode. which is the optical property of a semiconductor.

 We can better understand properties of the semiconductor by Energy band.